 A simple solution I found is courtesy of the List Pages Shortcode plugin.
 As the name suggests, by placing a shortcode in any page or post, it will display a list of your pages.

 If you were to use the basic shortcode:

 you would display a list of ALL your pages.
 Of course you only want to display the pages for that particular client or section.

 So instead use the shortcode:

 As an example I created a main/Parent page for Client A, with 2 subpages.
-On the Parent page for client A, I use the short code plugin:
+The parent page is the “login” page with very little besides the list of pages on it.

 And the result is a simple way for my client to navigate their private section on my site:

 In addition to private client pages, what else might you use this for on your site?

 This method isn’t a solution for creating membership sites where you want to sell access to content, for example.
 For that type of more complex setup, you’ll need a fully-featured membership plugin, like MemberPress or Paid Memberships Pro.

 *header image courtesy: http://www.flickr.com/photos/holster/195031415/